Rodelle was kind enough to send some of their delicious goodies. As always, all opinions are mine.

 - Whisk eggs for about 5 minutes till they become light and frothy.

-- Add brown sugar, granulated white sugar, milk and vanilla extract and again whisk till the mixture is combined.
+- Add brown sugar, butter, granulated white sugar, milk and vanilla extract and again whisk till the mixture is combined.

 - Then add cocoa powder and all purpose flour and mix well till the cocoa powder is combined properly.